 Convention Center Fund.
 Chapter 152 of the Acts of 1997, as amended, authorized \$694.4 million of special obligation bonds to be issued for the purposes of building a new convention center in Boston (\$609.4 million), the Springfield Civic Center (\$66 million) and the Worcester convention center (\$19 million).
 The bonds are payable from moneys credited to the Convention Center Fund created by such legislation, which include certain hotel tax receipts from hotels in Boston, Cambridge, Springfield and Worcester, a surcharge on car rentals in Boston, a parking surcharge at all three facilities, a surcharge on sightseeing tours and cruises in Boston and sales tax receipts from certain hotels and other retail establishments in Boston, Cambridge and Springfield.
 The legislation requires a capital reserve fund to be maintained at a level equal to maximum annual debt service and provides that if the fund falls below its required balance, the 2.75% convention center financing fee in Boston is to be increased (though the overall hotel tax in Boston, including the fee, cannot exceed 14%).
 In June, 2004, the Commonwealth issued \$686.7 million of special obligation bonds secured solely by the pledge of receipts of tax revenues within the special districts surrounding the centers and other special revenues connected to such facilities, and in June, 2005, the Commonwealth issued \$527.6 million of special obligation refunding bonds, which advance refunded, in part, the 2004 issue.
-Of the 2004 and 2005 special obligation bonds secured solely by the pledge of receipts of tax revenues in the Convention Center Fund, approximately \$618.7 million remained outstanding as of July 31, 2015.
+Of the 2004 and 2005 special obligation bonds secured solely by the pledge of receipts of tax revenues in the Convention Center Fund, approximately \$618.7 million remained outstanding as of February 28, 2015.

-On July 29, 2014, the Governor approved legislation authorizing the Commonwealth to issue an additional \$1.1 billion in special obligation bonds to finance an expansion of the convention center in Boston, to finance costs of issuance and fund a debt service reserve fund.
-Such bonds would be secured by and payable from the Convention Center Fund, with the State Treasurer and Secretary of Administration and Finance having the authority to pledge additional state hotel/motel room occupancy excises to the new bonds.
-The expansion project is currently on hold.
+On July 29, 2014, the Governor approved legislation authorizing the Commonwealth to issue an additional \$1 billion in special obligation bonds to finance an expansion of the convention center in Boston, plus additional bonds for up to 10% of the bonded amount, in the discretion of the State Treasurer, to finance costs of issuance and fund a debt service reserve fund.
+Such bonds would be secured by and payable from the Convention Center Fund and the same revenue sources pledged to the outstanding bonds that were issued in 2004, with the State Treasurer and Secretary of Administration and Finance having the authority to pledge additional state hotel/motel room occupancy excises in order to increase the marketability of the new bonds.
+If such additional pledged tax revenues were used to pay debt service, the legislation provides for hotel/motel room occupancy excises in the city of Boston to be increased to reimburse the Commonwealth for such cost.